-Show the Close Your Eyes stimulus card to the Participant and say, "Read this and do what it says."
-Participant can be reminded not just to read the sentence, but to obey it.
-If the Participant is unable to read, read the sentence out loud to him/her.
+Show the Close Your Eyes stimulus card to the subject and say, "Read this and do what it says."
+The participant can be reminded not just to read the sentence, but to obey it.
+If the participant is unable to read, read the sentence out loud to him/her.

-One point is given if the instructions are completely and correctly followed.
+Scoring: One point is given if the instructions are completely and correctly followed.